 Note: Stop Driverless AI if it is still running.

-- Load the Driverless AI Docker image inside the new directory.
-This example shows how to load Driverless AI version.
-If necessary, replace
+Load the Driverless AI Docker image inside the new directory:

 At this point, your experiments from the previous versions will be visible inside the Docker container.